 H: Host’s and guests that are of the same gender have more favourable stays.

-For this too we tested :
+For this we tested:

+4 classes – HG - MM , FF, MF , FM

 Same vs different

-4 classes – HG - MM , FF, MF , FM

 Race

-A couple studies have studied that hosts and guests have mostly gravitated towards .
-However, we wanted to investigate whether a guest was more satisfied with their stay if there was a racial similarity with the host .
+A couple studies have studied that hosts and guests have mostly gravitated towards those of similar ethnic backgrounds on sharing economy sites.
+We wanted to investigate whether a guest was more satisfied with their stay if there was a racial similarity with the host .

-In order to calculate the racial difference, we took the output sightcorp and converted it to a vector.
+In order to calculate the racial difference, we took the output from Sightcorp API and converted it to a vector.
 Using these vectors we computed the Euclidean distance between the host and guest .

 ** Caution on results: based on skin colour and facial features only.

-Extracting demographics from images
+Demographic extraction

 (1) Tool localisation : In order to (a) get an idea of how many people were in the picture, and (b) get a bounding box (if required) we used Indico.io.
-This tool has been noted to provide accurate [look up study ]
+This tool has been noted to provide results with an accuracy of X% [offlinebiasstudy ].

-(2) A short Assessment was done of 3 possible tools.
-We assess a set of 50 manually selected images (in order to provide a variety of images).
+(2) An assessment was done of 3 possible tools.
+We assessed a set of 50 manually selected images (in order to provide a variety of images).
 The three tools assed were BetaFace , Cognitive Face and Sightcorp F.A.C.E.
-We decided to use Cognitive Face for Age and Gender, and Sightcorp for Ethnicity.
+We decided to use Cognitive Face for age and gender, and Sightcorp for Ethnicity.
 The reason for not choosing BetaFace, was that it gave results similar to Sightcorp, however, it came at a much higher price.
 Cognitive Api performed better than both of these tools on Age.

 (3) Once we had all our images and had decided on our tools, we then proceeded to processing only host and guest images where only 1 person was detected.
 We decided to do this so that we could focus on 1-on-1 relationships rather than comparing similarity between users where we may be dealing with couples / groups.
-This was only done in order to sift faster through the connections,

-For a descriptive analysis I looked at all of the images that we collected for hosts and guests [show the proportions of how many people were detected in the pictures for hosts and guests]
+[show the proportions of how many people were detected in the pictures for hosts and guests].

-I then reduced this to only those where there were only 1 person detected in the image and then further reduced the reviews from (B) to those where both guest and host had only 1 person in the image AND the demographic tool had returned a result

-I then used this set of reviews to analyse Demographic similarity and Satisfaction – however, I did not take into account whether we had the guest profile or not (as that would have reduced the set further – and in this instance I was just concerned with Demographics and satisfaction)

-Do they come from similar places?
+Are they living in similar places?

-We then wanted to assess whether the host and guest coming from similar places had an impact
+We then wanted to assess whether the host and guests living in similar places had an impact on satisfaction.

-In order to do this we extracted the country of the host and guest from their profile and made use of the country information that we obtained using [country table x] .
+In order to do this we extracted the country of the host and guest from their profiles and made use of the country information that we obtained using [country table x] .

-Initially we compared the distance between representative longitude and latitude of the respective countries.
+Initially, we compared the distance between representative longitude and latitude of the respective countries.
 We then also computed an indicator of whether they were from the same country or not (1/0).
 We also compared whether they were from the same regions or not, which can be seen in [table X].

-Following this, we thought that certain countries also have similarities in culture as a whole.
-For this part of the study we used the values obtained by [culture study] on individualism and power distance.
+Following this, we wanted to assess whether hosts and guests coming from countries with similar culture indices result in higher satisfaction.
+For this part of the study we used the values obtained by [culture study] on individualism index and power distance.

-Definition of Individualism:
+Definition of Individualism: The extent to which individuals are integrated into groups.

 Definition of Power distance.
+Extent to which a country expects unequal power distributions